netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

 **Troubleshooting checklist:**

+- Use `docker-compose ps` to be sure the collectors (and other containers) are running.
 - Make sure you configured your routers to point to the correct address/port where the collector is running.
 - Check iptables on your pipeline host to be sure incoming traffic from the routers is allowed.
-- Use `docker-compose ps` to be sure the collectors (and other containers) are running.
 - Check to see if nfcapd files are being written.
-There should be a directory for the year, month, day and files should be larger than a few hundred bytes.
-If the files exist but are too small, the collector is running but there are no incoming flows.  "nfdump -r filename" will show the flows in a file.
+There should be a directory for the year, month, and day in netsage-pipeline/data/input_data/netflow/ or sflow/, and files should be larger than a few hundred bytes.
+If the files exist but are too small, the collector is running but there are no incoming flows.  "nfdump -r filename" will show the flows in a file (you may need to install nfdump).
 - Make sure you created .env and docker-compose.override.yml files and updated the settings accordingly,  sensorName especially since that identifies the source of the data.
-- Check the logs of the various containers to see if anything jumps out as being invalid.  `docker-compose logs -f $service_label`
+- Check the logs of the various containers to see if anything jumps out as being invalid.  `docker-compose logs $service`, where $service is logstash, importer, rabbit, etc.
-- Check the logs to see if logstash is starting successfully.
-- If the final rabbit queue is on an external host, check iptables on that host to be sure incoming traffic from your pipeline host is allowed.
+- If the final rabbit queue is on an external host, check the credentials you are using and whether iptables on that host allows incoming traffic from your pipeline host.

-To see if flows are getting into and being read from the rabbit queue on the pipeline host, you can go to  `http://localhost:15672` in your favorite web browser.
-Login as guest with password guest.
-Look for accumulating messages and/or messages being acknowledged and published.

 ### If flow collection stops